Skip to content

 https://www.ingramspark.com/blog/why-should-i-discount-my-book

-I chose to go with the highest discount.
+I chose a 55% discount.
 While you’ll receive a much lower royalty on your sales to wholesalers, at least you’ll have the opportunity to sell more.
+The lowest discount is 40 percent.

 UPDATE: Be careful with this one.
-With all the fees associated with selling through IngramSpark, with the highest discount I make less than a dollar per book.
+With all the fees associated with selling through IngramSpark, with the highest discount, depending on the purchaser, I can make less than a dollar per book.

-At the time of writing this article, Amazon doesn’t provide for discounts.
+At the time of writing this article, Amazon doesn’t provide discounts for libraries or wholesalers.

-The catch with returns is that if a book is returned, you will be charged for the wholesale price of that book.
-So, if you allow returns, save the money from discounted purchases for a while, to ensure you have enough funds reimburse any returns.
+The catch with Ingram’s returns is that if a book is returned, you will be charged for the wholesale price of that book.
+So, if you allow returns, save the money from discounted purchases for a while to ensure you have enough funds to reimburse any returns.

-You can read more about Book Returns below:
+Book Returns can be tricky.
+You can read more about this item below:

 Making Your Book Returnable

-Once you upload your book and they approve it, the distributor (IngramSpark) or retailer (Amazon) will make it available for sale.
+Once you upload your book and the service approves it, the distributor (IngramSpark) or retailer/distributor (Amazon) will make it available for sale.

 Hope this eases the process of self-publishing your books.

-You can check out the first three articles in the series here:
+You can check out the other articles in the series here:

 Self-Publishing a Book (1) – Formatting